apache/flink-web/docs/content/posts/2020-07-30-demo-fraud-detection-3.md

 <div class="alert alert-info" markdown="1">
 <span class="label label-info" style="display: inline-block"><span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span>  Tip:</span>
-you can quickly determine which serializer is going to be used for your classes by setting a breakpoint and verifying the type of the returned TypeInformation.
+You can quickly determine which serializer is going to be used for your classes by setting a breakpoint and verifying the type of the returned TypeInformation.
 <br/>